Trump praises Mexico, threatens Canada with auto tariffs

 BRIDGEWATER, N.J.
-(AP) — President Donald Trump says a trade deal with Mexico is “coming along nicely.”
-But he is threatening Canada with auto tariffs if the U.S. and Canada can’t forge a deal.
+(AP) — President Donald Trump said Friday that a trade deal with Mexico is “coming along nicely.”
+But he threatened Canada with auto tariffs if the U.S. and Canada can’t forge a deal.

 Trump appeared to be referring to efforts to renegotiate the North American Free Trade Agreement between the U.S., Mexico and Canada in his tweet from his golf club in Bedminster, New Jersey.

-He says any deal with Mexico must take care of American autoworkers and farmers, but is praising the new president of Mexico, calling him “an absolute gentleman.”
+He said any deal with Mexico must take care of American autoworkers and farmers, but he praised the new president of Mexico, calling him “an absolute gentleman.”

-His message to Canada is far less friendly.
+His message to Canada was far less friendly.

 Most Read Nation & World Stories